jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 **CAP theorem**: We can have only 2 of the 3: Consistency, Availability and Partition tolerance.
 With enhanced progress, CAP is becoming weaker, but still applies.
 A is really looking at single point of failure when something going down.
 MongoDB for example may loose A for a few seconds maximum (find a new primary leader), which may be fine.

-* AC: is supported by classical DBs like mySQL
+* AC: is supported by classical DBs like mySQL, postgresql
 * AP: Cassandra: C is lost because of the time to replicate
-* CP: Mongodb, HBASE, dynamoDB: strong consisten read reques, it returns a response with the most up-to-date data that reflects updates by all prior related write operations to which DynamoDB returned a successful response, so network delay or outage does no guaranty A.
+* CP: Mongodb, HBASE, dynamoDB: strong consistent read request, it returns a response with the most up-to-date data that reflects updates by all prior related write operations to which DynamoDB returned a successful response, so network delay or outtage does no guaranty A.

 Single-master designs favor consistency and partition tolerance.

 ## Caching

-Goal: limit to access disk to get data, or go over the network.
+**Goal:** limit the access to disk to get data, or go over the network.

-Solution is to add a cache layer in front of the DB to keep the most asked data, or the most recent...
+**Solution** is to add a cache layer in front of the DB to keep the most asked data, or the most recent...
 Caching services can be used to be able to scale horizontally.

 Every cache server is managing a partition of the data, using hashing.

-Approriate for applications with more reads than writes.
+Appropriate for applications with more reads than writes.
 Expiration policies dictate how long data stays in cache.
 Avoid data go stale.

-The hotspot may bring challenge for cache efficiency, need to cache also on load distribution and not just on hash.
+Hotspot may bring challenge for cache efficiency, need to cache also on load distribution and not just on hash.
 Finally starting the cache is also a challenge, as all requests will go to the DB.

 Inconsistency can happen because data-modifying operations on the data store and cache are not in a single transaction.
 When scaling across multiple regions, maintaining consistency between the data store and cache is challenging.